Funeral: Celebration of life

-A growing number of families choose to hold a life celebration or celebration of life event for the deceased in addition to or instead of a traditional funeral.
+A growing number of families choose to hold a life celebration or celebration of life event for the deceased.
+Like memorial services, this ceremony is held after burial, entombment or cremation of the deceased.
+An urn can be on display with flowers and photos on the altar after cremation like in a memorial service.
 Unlike funerals, the focus of the ceremony is on the life that was lived.
-Such ceremonies may be held outside the funeral home or place of worship; restaurants, parks, pubs and sporting facilities are popular choices based on the specific interests of the deceased.
-Celebrations of life focus on a life that was lived, including the person's best qualities, interests, achievements and impact, rather than mourning a death.
+Such ceremonies may be held outside the funeral home or place of worship; country clubs, cemetery chapels, restaurants, beaches, performing arts centers, urban parks, sports fields, hotels, civic centers, museums, hospital chapels, community centers, town halls, pubs and sporting facilities are popular choices based on the specific interests of the deceased.
+Celebrations of life focus on including the person's best qualities, interests, achievements and impact, rather than mourning a death.
 Some events are portrayed as joyous parties, instead of a traditional somber funeral.
 Taking on happy and hopeful tones, celebrations of life discourage wearing black and focus on the deceased's individuality.
 An extreme example might have "a fully stocked open bar, catered food, and even favors."
 Notable recent celebrations of life ceremonies include those for René Angélil and Maya Angelou.

+In Australia, funerary customs continue to evolve in response to cultural diversity and environmental awareness; see Funeral rituals and trends in Australia for details of current practices.